 But I would take a commission-only, outside design/sales position at California Closets.

-We got our break when I met the daughter-in-law of the founder of Bashas’ grocery stores.
-She wanted solid wood office furniture, but at that time California Closets only worked in laminates.
-When I informed her that I just started a woodworking shop, she gave me the job.
+We got a break when I met the daughter-in-law of the founder of Bashas’ grocery stores.
+She wanted solid wood office furniture, but at that time, California Closets only worked in laminates.
+When I informed her that we just started a woodworking shop, she gave us the job.

-Only luck would allow us to pull off the Bashas’ job, because we knew next to nothing about high-end woodworking.
-We had 10 more years of struggle to go through, before becoming skillful at designing custom furniture and cabinets that expressed our customer’s story.
-A sense of destiny kept us going.
+Only Divine assistance allowed us to pull off this job because we knew next to nothing about high-end woodworking.
+We had ten more years of struggle to endure, before becoming skillful at designing unique and emotional custom furniture and cabinets that reflected our client’s personality, values, and functional needs.

 Today, Paul Rene is the recipient of numerous design awards and editorials.
-In 2018, I was crowned DESIGN ICON by a respected industry trade magazine.
-In 2019, I received two 1st Place Furniture Design awards from the American Society of Interior Designers and, we were named to Scottsdale Modern Luxury’s LUXE LIST.
-Some of the industry giants on that list I idolized for years as I was struggling to remake myself.
+In 2018, I was named DESIGN ICON by a respected industry trade magazine.
+In 2019 we received two 1st Place Design Excellence Awards from the American Society of Interior Designers and, named to Scottsdale Modern Luxury’s LUXE LIST for most eclectic furniture.

 I liken my fall and rise to that of the Phoenix.
 The legendary bird that burns itself every 500 years and then rises from its ashes evolved.
-I had to taste the bottom for those 20 years, to develop the necessary empathy for the forgotten.
-So upon my rise, I would return to do as my Dad told me to.
+I had to taste the bottom for 20 years to develop the necessary empathy for all those left behind – wherever and whoever they are.

 So, upon my rise, I would not only create that job, which I did, but I would also accept the mission to prepare others to walk the same path, enabling them to create a meaningful livable wage job for themselves.
 Currently, we are exploring ways to start a woodworking apprenticeship and self-actualization program.